jamesloper/focus-router/README.md

 <img src="https://jamesloper.com/assets/focus.png" height="92" alt="Focus Router"/>
 </center>

 **This router is the most golfed router ever made, but it's also no slouch!** Focus Router is used across all my companies (and one has multi-million dollar revenue), and is in use in 4 personal projects.
+Focus Router's goal is to be opinionated, thorough, and handy.

-# The Focus Router Mission
+# The Mission

 While other routers have routes defined in `<Route/>` tags, Focus Router routes are be defined outside of React, and this provides some excellent advantages.